 Parklife Weekender is Manchester’s biggest independent music festival that focuses on multiple diverse music genres including indie, dance, electronic and hip-hop.
 In 2010 a number of groups including The Warehouse Project decided to jointly organise the Parklife Weekender.
 The Warehouse Project is a series of club nights in Greater Manchester originally started by Sacha Lord Marchionne and Sam Kandel.
 There is speculation why the event was named Parklife, many believe it references the rivalry between Oasis and Blur and their song Parklife that Oasis sung at the 1996 BRIT Awards when they won the best British Album award over Blur.

 Starting off in Platt Fields Park, the event grew out of the Mad Ferret Festival.
 It was originally a 1-day 20,000 capacity festival, which can now host 75,000 people during its 2-day event, with 3 outdoor and 9-tented stages to choose from.
 It boasts the best of the UK’s up and coming DJs, producers and clubbing brands.
-Strolling through the Parklife Weekender will bring an extrasensory, animalistic experience with performers roaming whilst you listen to headliners such as Major Lazer, The Chemical Brothers and Busta Rhymes.
+Strolling through the Parklife Weekender will bring an extrasensory, animalistic experience with performers roaming whilst you listen to headliners such as Frank Ocean, The 1975 and Fatboy Slim.

 Food is a big part of all festivals and choosing what to go for can be tricky.
 But, at Lovebox this year the choice is simple.
 Cheese lovers keep your eye out for The Cheese Truck - it's big, yellow, smells delicious and cannot be missed!